thiedelab/microstructureInference/README.md

 ### Crystal Structures Used
-The unit cell cif files used in this study are based on entries from the Inorganic Crystal Structure Database (ICSD) (https://icsd.products.fiz-karlsruhe.de/) database:
+The unit cell cif files used in this study are based on entries from the Inorganic Crystal Structure Database (ICSD) (https://icsd.products.fiz-karlsruhe.de/):

 | ICSD collection code | Chemical formula | crystal space group | crystal space group IT number | variable string used in codes |
 |:--------------------:|:----------------:|:-------------------:|:-----------------------------:|:-----------------------------:|